 Because miners moss is designed to allow light material to move through and out of our sluice box or highbanker we need to create an additional removable capture layer to hold the very tiny light gold that will settle on the bottom.

-We do this by adding a layer of V ribbed matting for more on this follow the link.
+We do this by adding a layer of V ribbed matting or using backed moss which is our preferred product for more on this follow the link.